levin-riegner/flutter-template/README.md

    3. Add SHA256 signing to Android apps
       > Use `./gradlew signingReport` to view the keys information.
    4. Add ITC Team ID and Appstore App ID to iOS apps.
-4. Clear the README file.
+4. Clear the README file, keeping only the instructions below the `# FlutterTemplate` section.
 > ❗️ Ensure that all template variables have been changed by searching `levinriegner` and `template` on the project.

 ## Features